skykosiner/wiki.nvim/README.md

 **THIS IS NOT VIMWIKI NOR IS IT AS POWERFUL THIS IS A LITTLE TOOL I WROTE FOR MY SELF WITH ONLY THE FUNCTIONS I NEED**
+# SORRY WINDOWS USERS, THIS PLUGIN WON"T 100% FOR YOU, AS YOU CHOSE TO USE A SHIT OS

 # Setup
 ```lua